-- RESET instrument. - SELF-TEST starts automatically (see above). - When piston pump stops, air pump inflates, external bladder is full, PTT will transmit for 6 hours at ARGOS Repetition rate interval.
-Typical repetition rate is 90 seconds or less.
-(Programmed repetition rate can be found in the Missions section of this manual). - If the repetition rate is 120 seconds the controller is not communicating properly with the CTD and the float should not be deployed. - Six hours after reset, the piston pump will retract and bladder will deflate.

-Important: deploy within 6 hours of reset, or reset again to re-initialize 6 hour period.

-(Purpose is to have instrument on surface to receive test transmissions, and to ensure proper buoyancy control) - Pass a rope through the hole in the damper plate. - Holding both ends of rope bight, carefully lower float into water.
-Do not let rope slide through hole in disk- this may cut the plastic disk. - Take care not to damage antenna. - Do not leave the rope with the instrument, release one end and retrieve the rope. - The float will remain on surface until 6 hour interval has expired.
+- RESET instrument. - SELF-TEST starts automatically (see above). - When piston pump stops, air pump inflates, external bladder is full, PTT will transmit for 6 hours at ARGOS Repetition rate intervals.
+Normally 90 seconds. - Six hours after reset, the piston pump will retract and bladder will deflate.
+Deploy before this time is up or reset the instrument again to re-initialize the 6 hour period.
+The purpose is to have the instrument on the surface and receive test transmissions. - Pass a rope through the hole in the damper plate. - Holding both ends of the rope, carefully lower the float into the water. - Take care not to damage the antenna. - Do not leave the rope with the instrument, release one end and retrieve the rope. - The float will remain on the surface until the 6 hour interval has expired.